ZIYU-DEEP/camel/docs/get_started/single_agent.md

 # Check the current memory
 agent.memory.get_context()
 >>> ([{'role': 'system', 'content': 'you are a helpful assistant.'},
-      {'role': 'user', 'content': 'dear, what is information in your mind?'}], {'role': 'assistant', 'content': 'information is the resolution of uncertainty.'}
+      {'role': 'user', 'content': 'what is information in your mind?'}], {'role': 'assistant', 'content': 'information is the resolution of uncertainty.'}
       44)
 ```
 You can connect the agent with external database (as long-term memory) in which they can access and retrieve at each step.
-Please refer to our [cookbook]() for details.
+We will soon update instructions on this part.

-### Other Useful Methods
+### Miscs
 - Setting the agent to its initial state.
     ```python
     agent.reset()